 The alien approaches Luntu with some apprehension.
 Luntu towers over the man with intimidating stature.
 "Did you not heed the subspace messages emanating from the orbital satellites.
 This planet is quarantined."

-"What," Luntu slowly responds as if he is dazed.
-Something about the alien's eyes is producing an uninvited effect on him--intoxication.
+"What," Luntu slowly responds as if he's dazed.
+Something about the alien's eyes produces an uninviting effect on him--intoxication.
 "I am from Betazed.
 I come in peace."

 "Humans!
 Your eyes..."

 "We will get you to the facility and get you a neural inhibitor.
 I will explain everything."